Trump's legal team discussed January interview with Mueller

 The President's legal team discussed the logistics of holding the multi-hour interview session at Camp David, the presidential retreat in Maryland, the sources said.
 But there's disagreement among people involved over how close the two sides were to an agreement before the President's team rejected the plan.

-The possible date for an interview, which has not been previously reported, appears to have been the only date discussed so far, according to one of the sources.
+The possible date for an interview, raised at a meeting in early to mid-January, has not been previously reported.
+It appears to have been the only date discussed so far, according to one of the sources.

 It raises the possibility that, had they moved forward, the obstruction investigation of the President could have already concluded by now.
 At the time, Trump claimed to be eager to sit down with Mueller.
 On January 24, Trump told reporters who asked about the possible interview, "I'm looking forward to it, actually."
 At that same time, his attorneys were very interested in wrapping the investigation as it related to the President.